-Organizations are like the air we breathe – all around us but we hardly noticeable.
-Consequently, we don’t give either much thought.
+Organizations are like the air we breathe – all around us but hardly noticeable.
+Consequently, we don’t give either of them much thought.
 But we should!
-Whether our workplace, a community group to which we belong, our church group, the neighbourhood in which we live, or even our family, the organizations in which we are involved play a huge part of our lives.
+Whether our workplace, a community group to which we belong, our church, the neighbourhood in which we live, or even our family, the organizations in which we are involved play a huge part of our lives.

 Organizations are defined as a collection of individuals who interact and coordinate actions to achieve some sort of organizational objective.
-So simply put, there are people, some sort of structure and although not explicitly stated, an objective of sorts.
+So simply put, all organizations have people, some sort of structure and although not always explicitly stated, an objective of sorts.

 So what is organizational structure?
 And how is it achieved?